 2. More accurate exercise tracking

-The Samsung Gear S3 is packed full of fitness tracking features, including GPS, a heart rate monitor and automatic workout detection.
+The Samsung Gear S3 and Gear Sport are packed full of fitness tracking features, including GPS, a heart rate monitor and automatic workout detection.

 But while it can tell when you’re working out, it’s hit and miss at accurately tracking the exercises.
 In our review, we found that squats were accurately counted but that lunges and crunches weren’t for example.